Night at the Museum: Plot

 Cecil, Reginald, and Gus check on Larry, who has decided to quit, but Nick and Don stop by to congratulate him on his new job.
-Larry decides to stay for his son's sake, and Cecil advises reading up on history.
-Larry is better able to control the exhibits, but is forced to extinguish a fire in the Neanderthals' display, while Dexter steals Larry's keys and unlocks a window, allowing a Neanderthal to escape onto the street.
-Frustrated, Larry again decides to quit, and is unable to save the escaped Neanderthal from disintegrating in the rising sun.
-Nick witnesses museum director Dr. McPhee fire Larry over the damaged Neanderthal exhibit, though Larry convinces him to reconsider.
+Larry decides to stay for Nick's sake, and Cecil advises reading up on history.
+Larry is better able to control the exhibits, but is forced to extinguish a fire that the Neanderthals' had caused in their own display, while Dexter steals Larry's keys again and unlocks a window.
+This allows a Neanderthal to jump out the window and escape onto the street, upon seeing a group of homeless people using a fire pit.
+Larry again decides to quit in frustration, and is unable to save the escaped Neanderthal from disintegrating from the rising sun, while his remains are swept up by a street sweeper.
+Nick witnesses museum director Dr. McPhee firing Larry over the damaged Neanderthal exhibit, though Larry convinces McPhee to reconsider.
+McPhee gives him one last chance to prove himself and Larry clears up the misunderstanding with Nick.
 Rebecca Hutman, a museum guide and historian writing her dissertation on Sacagawea, believes Larry is mocking her when he tells her the museum's nighttime secret.

-Larry brings Nick to the museum but nothing comes to life, and they discover Cecil, Gus, and Reginald stealing the deactivated tablet.
-Like the exhibits, the elderly guards receive enhanced vitality from the tablet, and have plotted to steal it with other valuable artifacts and frame Larry.
-Nick reactivates the tablet, bringing the museum back to life, but Cecil takes it and locks Nick and Larry in the Egyptian room.
-Larry releases Ahkmenrah's mummy from his sarcophagus, and the pharaoh helps Larry and Nick escape.
+Larry brings Nick to the museum, intending to show him the T-rex coming to life, but nothing comes to life.
+They discover Cecil, Gus and Reginald stealing the tablet and have deactivated it to stop the exhibits from interfering.
+Like the exhibits, the elderly guards receive enhanced vitality from the tablet, and have plotted to steal it along with other valuable artifacts to fund their retirement and frame Larry for their thievery.
+Nick reactivates the tablet, bringing the museum back to life and a chase ensues throughout the museum, but the chase is halted when Cecil snatches the tablet away and locks Nick and Larry in the Egyptian room.
+Larry releases Ahkmenrah's mummy from his sarcophagus, and the pharaoh, who removes his cloth wraps to reveal himself as a fully living human, helps Larry and Nick escape.
 They find the other exhibits fighting amongst themselves, and Larry convinces them to unite to catch the guards and recover the tablet.